cloud-777-boy/yesyes/README.md

 **Terrain**
 - Procedural generation using simplex noise
-- Flood-fill algorithm for chunk detection
+- Flood-fill algorithm to extract loose debris
 - Efficient rendering with dirty regions

-**PhysicsChunk**
+**SandParticle**
-- Broken terrain pieces with physics
+- Falling sand simulation for debris
-- Collision detection and response
+- Simple cellular movement with drift
-- Recursive splitting on impact
+- Welds back into terrain when settled

 **Player**
 - Movement and collision